uport-project/uport-transports/README.md

 })
 ```

 To send a request in push notification.
 You can get a pushToken and pubEncKey for a user by requesting push notification permissions in a selective disclosure request.
 If the user accepts, these two values can be found in the response returned.
-You can handle the respones as you want and specify or you can combine this with the message server tranport to handle the response.
+You can handle the response as you want and specify or you can combine this with the message server transport to handle the response.

 ```javascript
 const request = `eyJ0eXAiOiJKV1QiLCJhbG...`
 const pushTransport = transport.push.send(pushToken, pubEncKey)
 pushTransport(request)
 ```
-To send the the request through a url when on the same mobile device as uPort app, whether from a mobile browser or a mobile application.
-Tranport adds necessary params for sending and handling response and then opens request url.
+To send the request through a URL when on the same mobile device as uPort app, whether from a mobile browser or a mobile application.
+Transport adds necessary params for sending and handling response and then opens request URL.

 ```javascript
 const request = `eyJ0eXAiOiJKV1QiLCJhbG...`
 const urlTransport = transport.url.send()
 urlTransport(request)
 ```
-To the get a response from a url:
+To the get a response from a URL:

 ```javascript
 const response = tranport.url.getResponse()